-In accordance with SFAS No. 142 (Goodwill and Other Intangible Assets), intangible assets with definite useful lives are amortized over their respective useful lives and reviewed for impairment in accordance with SFAS No. 144 (Accounting for Impairment or Disposal of Long-Lived Assets) (see Note 1.
-IV. f, Impairment).
+In accordance with IAS 38 (Intangible Assets), intangible assets with definite useful lives are amortized over their respective useful lives and reviewed for impairment in accordance with IAS 36 (Impairment of Assets) (see Note 1.
+IV f, Impairment).

-Purchased intangible assets, for example patents and distribution rights are stated at cost less straightline amortization and are amortized over their contractual or estimated useful lives.
+Purchased and internally generated intangible assets, for example patents and distribution rights are stated at cost less straight-line amortization and are amortized over their contractual or estimated useful lives.

-Impairment losses are recognized in the event of losses in value of a lasting nature.
+Impairment losses are recognized in the event of losses in value of a lasting nature and are reversed when the reasons for impairment no longer exist except for impairments on goodwill.